 It is normal to store extra fat during pregnancy to be used up while breastfeeding.
 Mothers vary in when they lose this extra weight - some in the early weeks, some later and some not until after they have stopped breastfeeding.
-It is important that you do lose this extra weight at some point, however, and not carry it through to another pregnancy.
+It is important that you do lose this extra weight at some point, however, and not carry it through to another pregnancy or later life.
 If this happens, it makes it much harder to return to a healthy weight later on.
 Even though making breastmilk uses kilojoules, research is unclear whether breastfeeding actually increases weight loss after childbirth.

 While breastfeeding, it is best to lose the extra weight gradually, using healthy eating principles and adding in some extra exercise.
 A loss of up to about half a kilo per week is safe for breastfeeding mothers.
 Don't use crash or fad diets, where you lose weight quickly, either during pregnancy or breastfeeding.
 These diets don't have a good balance of important nutrients needed for both you and your baby.

 If you feel that you need to lose a lot of weight and more quickly, consult your medical adviser or a dietitian for advice on a balanced weight-reducing diet.

 Some hints if you are trying to lose weight:

 Avoid shopping when you are hungry.
 Write a shopping list and stick to it.
 Don't be tempted to buy high-fat or high-sugar snack foods or processed foods.

 Use smaller plates for your meals.

 Eat slowly.
 Don't put more food on your fork until you've eaten the last mouthful.
 This gives you time to feel full.

 Don't eat on the run - sit down at the table and relax.